zettsu-t/tspGardens/README.md

 ...
 ```

-Notice that my TSP solver script is not error-prune yet and invalid data may cause errors or exceptions.
+Notice that invalid data may cause errors or exceptions.

 ## Find a route